trijste/digitalgarden/src/site/notes/Extra Notes/I want to be a forest..md

 my Grandfather planted
 forty years ago

-strain through my lens.
+Strain through my lens.
 I complain to you
 about my camera,

 “Everything's all wrong.”
-I make a film about a man
-walking through the trees,
+I am making a film about a man walking through the trees,

 panning and zooming in
 on a girl, on the Xs that mark where the loggers will clear.

-Streets crisscross paved inclines in the city.
+Streets crisscross the city.
 Shadows from a chain-link fence mark the sidewalk by a school.

 In the pictures I have, you stand amid a wood of blurred Xs;